m0ru/bak/04_solution.md

 <!-- TODO longer code examples -->

-As specified in the problem description (in particular sec. -@technical-requirements), the application needs to fetch linked-data via a REST-API and receive updates via a web-socket.
+As specified in the problem description (in particular sec. -@sec:technical-requirements), the application needs to fetch linked-data via a REST-API and receive updates via a web-socket.
 This section covers how this is done in the implemented architecture.

 For any **REST**-style requests,
 `fetch(...).then(data => {...dispatch(...); })` is used in action-creators.
 If they're **linked-data-related**, the utilities in